 Fusible web is available in rolls, similar to tape, in various widths, by the yard in the interfacing department of most fabric stores and in pre-packaged pieces almost anywhere that sells sewing notions.

 Using Fusible Web

 To use fusible web, the fabric should be washed first, as you would pre-shrink the fabric because the finishes on the fabric will prevent a permanent fuse to take place since the fusible material cannot melt into the fibers.
-If the fabric has not been pre-washed, it may seem like the fusible web is adhering but it will work it's way loose as the finishes come off the fabric.
+If the fabric has not been pre-washed, it may seem like the fusible web is adhering, but it will work it's way loose as the finishes come off the fabric.

 Types of Fusible Web

-Although it may be tempting to use a heavyweight fusible on everything to make sure it stays "forever", using a heavyweight fusible on lightweight fabric is not advisable because the fusible web may melt and seep through the lighter weight fabric.
+Although it may be tempting to apply a heavyweight fusible on everything to make sure it lasts, using a heavyweight fusible on lightweight fabric is not advisable because the fusible web may melt and seep through the lighter weight fabric.
 Heavyweight fusible is also known to gum up the sewing machine needle.
 Cleaning the needle can work but do not use an abrasive to clean the needle which could leave burrs on the needle and cause other problems.
 Sometimes a cotton ball soaked in rubbing alcohol works to clean the needle or simply picking the "gum" off the needle without bending the needle.